The call for ANZSC 2021 late breaking abstract submission is now open!

 - You will be asked to provide a short biography (up to 100 words) with your submission.
 This can be updated under the author(s) section.
 Do not include degrees or professional titles (e.g. Dr, Prof., etc).

 - It is the author’s responsibility to ensure the title, author and affiliation details entered in the abstract submission site are correct and exactly as they should be published on the abstract and all conference materials.

-Accepted abstracts will be published on the Conference App for all delegates that are attending the ANZSC 2020 Conference.
-The Conference Managers will not be held responsible for abstract submissions not received via the website or for submission errors caused by internet service outages, hardware or software delays, power outages or unforeseen events.
+The Program Managers will not be held responsible for abstract submissions not received via the website or for submission errors caused by internet service outages, hardware or software delays, power outages or unforeseen events.